 Programming is becoming a vital skill used by several professionals across different industries in today's digital environment.
 Python is one of the languages that has seen widespread adoption over the years.
-It's estimated that the number of Python developers peaked at 8.2 million in 2020 and still increasing.
+It's estimated that the number of Python developers peaked at 8.2 million in 2020 and is still increasing.

 There are many reasons why several people are turning to Python.
 One possible explanation is that the language has a relatively low learning curve, allowing programmers to use fewer lines of code to complete tasks.